 I lost that event, but it triggered a burning desire to improve my skills even more.

-The Everyday Marksman began as a simple blog on a free WordPress site.
+The Everyday Marksman began as a simple blog on free WordPress.
 I’ve always been interested in shooting, and even some competition, but this was the nudge to go further.
 The goal was originally to document my practice sessions and growth as a shooter.

 But after a while, something special happened.

 At some point, and I can’t really pinpoint where, The Everyday Marksman became less about my own journey and more about helping others along theirs.
-I realized that there are a lot of other folks out there asking the same kinds of questions I was, but the resources out there were either written by experts for other experts, or took the tried-and-true gun magazine path of “this is great, you should buy it.”
+I realized that there are a lot of other folks out there asking the same kinds of questions I was, but the resources out there were either written by experts for other experts, lacked sufficient detail to really answer questions, or took the tried-and-true gun magazine path of “this is great, you should buy it.”

 Beyond that, there is so much more to all of this than just guns and shooting skills.
 I wanted to talk about all of the other elements that make us better marksmen, citizens, and capable human beings.